PRESIDENT Suzanne Deisher, MPS, ATR-BC, LCAT

-Barbara Zelop, MA, ATR-BC, LAC is a Registered, Board Certified Art Therapist and Licensed Associate Counselor ; she graduated from Caldwell University with a masters in Counseling and Specialization in Art Therapy in 2013.
+Barbara Zelop, MA, ATR-BC, LPC is a Registered, Board Certified Art Therapist and Licensed Professional Counselor ; she graduated from Caldwell University with a masters in Counseling and Specialization in Art Therapy in 2013.
 She has worked as an art therapist with cancer patients, a clinician in school settings and group homes for adolescents with co-occurring diagnosis and is currently working as a full-time clinician providing individual and group therapy to adults with severe and persistent mental illness at an Intense Out Patient Program as she pursues her credentialing for her Licensed Professional Counselor.
 Before achieving her graduate degree in art therapy, Barbara worked for 23 years as a fashion designer which continues to influence her work today.

 Public Relations Chair, Deborah R. Douek, MS Ed, ATR-BC, LCAT, CCLS